PuddletownDesign/russ/README.md

 It's extremely rewarding creating long lists of snippets for blocks of code.
 Start that now.
 It will both speed up your learning and speed greatly.

+## Forms and Tables best practices

+1. on forms, the label `for` has to have a matching input `id` this ties the two together.
+The most obvious effect is clicking the label selects the form.
+2. can't put any other markup like h2 or p within the table (unless it's in a cell)
+3. the sloppy looking `br` tags I use on forms are to insure that even without css they are still usable. `input` and `label` elements are inline and will wrap.
+4. tables work as follows.
+You have a row `tr` and a cell `td` within the row.
+That structure at the very least must maintain intact.
+5. tables have optional headers `thead` and footers `tfoot` that can be added.
+The main data goes into the body `tbody`
+6. note the adjustments to the `colspan` and `rowspan` attributes on two of the tables.
+Just understand that the count of all cells needs to add up to the same in all rows.
+7. Lastly the forms we'll be using more once we get into javascript and then especially into server side stuff.
+For now it's just important to know how to build them properly and get them to validate.

 ## Specifications

 * Must have proper doctype and validate (don't worry about warnings)